candelacharts/candelacharts-odds/README.md

-# Candelacharts Odds X - Kalshi Arbitrage Bot
+# Candelacharts Odds - Kalshi Arbitrage Bot

 A high-performance arbitrage trading bot for Kalshi prediction markets, built with Bun and TypeScript.